wp-plugins/medical-marijuana-radio-by-time4hemp/readme.txt

 Stable tag: 1.1

-A simple and easy way to embed 24/7 medical marijuana and hemp radio from the Time4Hemp Global Broadcasting Network into your WordPress blog.
+A quick and easy way to embed 24/7 medical marijuana and hemp radio from the Time4Hemp Global Broadcasting Network into your WordPress blog.

 == Description ==

-The Medical Marijuana Radio by Time4Hemp plugin is an easy way to embed a Spreaker audio player that plays medical marijuana and hemp-related programming from the Time4Hemp Global Broadcasting Network in your Wordress sidebar.
+The Medical Marijuana Radio by Time4Hemp plugin is an easy way to embed a Spreaker audio player that plays medical marijuana and hemp-related programming from the [Time4Hemp Global Broadcasting Network](https://time4hemp.com) in your Wordress sidebar.
 This plugin is a modified version of the <a href-"https://wordpress.org/plugins/spreaker-shortcode/">Spreaker Shortcode plugin</a>, and modifies the original plugin to add styling and station settings specific to this station.

 Example Usage: